 Crescent City: The Jack McNamara Field Airport (CEC) located in Crescent City offers connecting flights to Oakland.

-Arcata / McKinleyville: The Arcata (ACV) airport is located at the southern end of the northern California Coast and offers connections to San Francisco (SFO).
-Service to Los Angeles (LAX) maybe offered.
+Arcata / McKinleyville: The Arcata (ACV) airport is located at the southern end of the northern California Coast and offers connections to San Francisco (SFO), Los Angeles (LAX), Burbank and Denver.